Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 ### [Resolved] Better name for `deploymentProviders`

-> For context, the `extensions` property added to the deployments API output was `deploymentProviders` in the original design.
+> ℹ️ The `extensions` property added to the deployments API response body was originally named `deploymentProviders` in the initial design.

 Can we come up with some better names?